 Whether you’re a recent high school graduate or simply considering a different career path, there’s plenty of financial incentive to go to a trade school instead of college.

 It’s also important to consider student loan debt when choosing the right school for you.
-To earn a bachelor’s degree, public university students borrowed an average of $32,714 (June 2023) — that’s nearly quadruple the average student loan debt of a Midwest Technical Institute (MTI) graduate ($8,471), according to IPEDS Data for Midwest Technical Institute – Illinois.
+To earn a bachelor’s degree, public university students borrowed an average of $31,960 (October 2024) — that’s nearly quadruple the average student loan debt of a Midwest Technical Institute (MTI) graduate ($8,075), according to College Navigator.

 Interested in Learning More About MTI?